livepeer/catalyst/docs/livepeer-in-a-box.md

 ## Notes

+-   Your CockroachDB (Postgres) database and your Minio (S3) object store will be saved in the `data` subdirectory of your Catalyst installation.
+If you want to start from scratch again with the `admin@example.com` database snapshot, shut down your box and `rm -rf data`.
 -   You can press `Ctrl+C` to trigger a graceful shutdown of the container.
 If you're impatient, following it up with a `Ctrl+\` can uncleanly shut things down a bit more cleanly.